When? First Saturday in July.

 Refundable?: Registration fees are non-refundable except in the case of the event not going ahead.
 Check that you are free on 6th July before booking a place as we do not refund or re-sell tickets once they have been booked.

 Parking?
 Stewards will direct you to parking in Coolaney, both on Main Street or in the Community Park just off the main street.

 Accomodation?
-We recommend O' Grady's B&B and The Mountain Inn in Coolaney village.
+We recommend O' Grady's B&B in Coolaney village.
 Sligo has a number of hotels across all price ranges to suit walkers.

 Footwear?
 If the ground is at all dry we recommend trainers or walking shoes as they are lighter especially on the final 8km of tarred roadway.
 Make sure that whatever you wear is comfortable and well worn in.
 Walking socks need to be tight fitting i.e. not loose where they will cause blisters.